hpc-maths/ponio/ponio/doc/source/user/lorenz.rst

   :lineno-start: 20
   :linenos:

 Now we create a tuple of algorithms with :cpp:func:`ponio::splitting::lie::make_lie_tuple` or :cpp:func:`ponio::splitting::strang::make_strang_tuple` for respectively a Lie splitting method or Strang splitting method.
+In ponio their is also an adaptive time stepping Strang splitting method with :cpp:func:`ponio::splitting::strang::make_adaptive_strang_tuple`.

 .. literalinclude:: ../_static/cpp/lorenz_split.cpp
   :language: cpp